 How you represent yourself online is extremely important.
 If done well, customers will always remember you and recommended you to others.
 Therefore increasing your sales and revenue.
 Things to think about are your logo, what it will look like and how it will work on your site.
 Your brand colours - this will decide how your site looks and will represent the feel of your brand.
 There are so many things that come to mind when thinking about someone’s brand.
 That is why it is so important you spend time on this and invest in someone to do this properly for you.

 Once a customer has bought from you, how much will it cost to ship to them?
 Will you be offering next day delivery, and if so have you budgeted for the costs of this?
 A lot of companies will build the cost of delivery into the price they sell their product for whilst others will ask the customer to pay a fee on top for delivery.
-Then comes the packaging costs to send the products and going to the post office every day to send them to your customers.
+Then comes the packaging costs to send the products and going to the post office every day to send them to your customers and the cost of selling them on platforms like Depop if you're using one.
 It’s important to really think this part through as if done wrong, can cause delays.
 Which can then cause customers to feel frustrated and potentially give you a bad review.

 When you launch an online e-commerce business, customers don’t just come flooding in.
 It’s up to you to advertise your business and bring customers in to buy your products.
 At first, it may be worth setting aside an advertising budget to get yourself out there.
 Ways of advertising could be through PPC or Facebook ads.
 Just make sure you know what you are doing before paying for these ads.
 A lot of money could be wasted on nothing if done incorrectly.
 If you have no experience in advertising it may even be worth hiring a professional to do this for you, in order to have the biggest impact on your launch.